krashevski/reincarnation-backup-kit/docs/EN/README_GITHUB_SAFE_EN.md

 export GIT_TOKEN="your_token_here"
 ```

+Recommendations:
-* Never store your token in the repository (.env, .bashrc, README, etc.).
+- Never store your token in the repository (.env, .bashrc, README, etc.).
-* When finished, delete the variable:
+- When finished, delete the variable:
 ```bash
 unset GIT_TOKEN
 ```